-- Greatest Needs By donating to the University Honors Program Fund you are directly supporting academic exploration through the Honors curriculum, experiential learning including research and internship opportunities and other programs offered through our living and learning communities
+- University Honors Program (Annual Fund): By donating to the University Honors Program Fund, you are directly supporting academic exploration through the Honors curriculum, experiential learning including research and internship opportunities, and other programs offered through our living and learning communities.

-- Scholarships Provides scholarships to support experiential learning through internship, research or travel abroad
+- Scholarships: Provides scholarships to support experiential learning through internships, research or travel abroad.

-- Stewart Memorial Fund (ASPIRE) Provides direct support for student applications for nationally competitive scholarships or fellowships.
-Past students have received Rhodes, Truman and Goldwater scholarships.
-These activities may include travel to scholarship interviews, supplemental funding for study abroad awards, research projects development
+- Stewart Memorial Fund (ASPIRE): Provides direct support for student applications for nationally competitive scholarships or fellowships.
+Past students have received Rhodes, Truman, and Goldwater scholarships.
+Activities funded by the Stewart Memorial Fund may include travel to scholarship interviews, supplemental funding for study abroad awards, and research project development.

-- Pre-Health Programs Assist students across the university in navigating the highly competitive application process for entry to health-related professions.
-Support underwrites specific experiences like the mock interview process as well as expenses of sponsoring and attending networking events with schools and employers nationwide.
+- Pre-Health Professional Development Programs: Assist students across the university in navigating the highly competitive application processes for entry to health-related professions.
+Support underwrites specific experiences like the mock interview process, as well as expenses for sponsoring and attending networking events with schools and employers nationwide.